Nelvana: 1980s

 For Orion Pictures' 1986 live-action western comedy, Three Amigos, the company made use of lip-sync animation for a musical sequence in which the main characters sing a song at a campfire, with their horses singing along.
-In 1987, Michael Hirsh produced Nelvana's first self-made film of this calibre, the comedy feature Burglar, which was the first live-action feature film the company had ever produced.
+In 1987, Michael Hirsh co-produced Nelvana's first self-made film of this calibre, the comedy feature Burglar, which was the first live-action feature film the company had ever co-produced.

 Also in 1987, the company, along with independent filmmaker Pierre David, film, video, and television production company Malofilm Group, and home video distributor New Star Entertainment, formed Image Organization, an independent production company that mainly specialized in the thriller genre and tied itself to over 100 films in the international market by 1996.
 Nelvana and New Star would sell their shares in the company to David and Malofilm in 1989.

-In 1988, Nelvana and Scholastic Corporation produced a video series of The Video Adventures of Clifford the Big Red Dog based on the 1962 book.
+In 1988, Nelvana and Scholastic Corporation co-produced a video series of The Video Adventures of Clifford the Big Red Dog based on the 1962 book.
 It was also distributed by Family Home Entertainment on the video releases.

 The company's fourth live-action series, T. and T., premiered in 1988 on Canada's Global network.
 The show's titular duo was Mr. T of A-Team fame, playing a former boxer named T.S.
 Turner, and Canadian actress Kristina Nicoll as an East Coast lawyer by the name of Terri Taler.
-Nelvana faced bankruptcy for the second time when the show's original U.S. distributor was going out of business; in six weeks, they were saved when they found a replacement.
+Nelvana faced bankruptcy for the second time when the show's original U.S. distributor, Qintex Entertainment (formerly Hal Roach Studios) was going out of business; in six weeks, they were saved when they found a replacement.
 Also that year, Nelvana established BearSpots, a facility for producing television commercials that lasted until 1993.

 As the decade came to a close, the revived Nelvana had its next big success with a film and an HBO television show based on Jean de Brunhoff's Babar book series.
 This franchise, its first international co-production, won many ACE Awards in the U.S. and Geminis in Canada.
-In September 1989, ABC began to air one of the company's products: an animated series based on Tim Burton's Beetlejuice.
+In September 1989, ABC began to air Beetlejuice, a show co-produced by Nelvana and based on the film by Tim Burton.